 6. Are there oil pulling side effects or symptoms?

-– Every person is different.
-For some people they may have a release of mucous in their throat or nose as the swishing can release your sinuses and cause drainage.
+Every person is different.
+Some people may have a release of mucous in their throats or noses, as the swishing can release sinuses and cause drainage.
 This is harmless, but if it is uncomfortable to you, then you may want to blow your nose before oil pulling.

 7. Can I oil pull while pregnant?

 Because you spit out the toxins that are “pulled” out when swishing, there should not be any harm in oil pulling while pregnant.
 In fact, it can be a soothing way to clean your teeth if you experience any gum sensitivity.